tim-schilling/debug-tutorial/docs/lab1.md

 interpret the information.
 Try to avoid making assumptions about what you expect the error to be.
 Sometimes we'll see an exception type and think, "Oh, that obviously has to be in XYZ."
-But upon reading the actual error message and looking at the stacktrace we discover it's from ABC.
+But upon reading the actual error message and looking at the stacktrace, we discover it's from ABC.

 To solve this, we should pass ``post.slug`` into the calls for generating ``newsletter:view_post``.
 I'd also argue that the URL parameter should be